AmeliaTYR/ip/index.md

   *  `DUE_BEFORE` applies to `Deadline` tasks and filters for deadlines which due date is before this date.
   *  `DUE_AFTER` applies to `Deadline` and filters for deadlines which due date is after this date.
 * If the "before" dates are after the "after" dates, they will be automatically swapped.
+* For the `COMPLETION_STATUS`, passing the argument `done` filters for tasks that are done, while passing `undone` filters for arguments that are not done.

 Example of usage: